tilgovi/dom-seek/README.md

 a document and look at the text of the leaf Elements.
 However, when the search pattern is split across element boundaries, the problem is harder.

-Below is an example of using `TextIterator` to highlight a string in a document, even if that string is split across element boundaries.
+Below is an example of using `seek` to highlight a string in a document, even if that string is split across element boundaries.

 ```javascript